Running StashCache Origin in a Container¶

 Where the environment file on the docker host,

-YOUR_SITE_NAME with the name of your site as
+<YOUR_RESOURCE_NAME> with the resource name of your origin as

 Populating Origin Data¶